Mamie Van Doren: Other ventures

 Van Doren released Playing the Field (1987), her autobiography, which brought much attention and proved to be her biggest media splash in over 25 years.
 She has consistently denied in interviews ever having breast implants.
 In 2006, Mamie posed for photographs for Vanity Fair with Pamela Anderson as part of its annual Hollywood issue.
+The same year, she expressed opposition to the Iraq War.
 In an interview with Fox News in February 2020, Van Doren announced that she was working on a follow-up to her autobiography.
 She remarked that "...a lot has happened between 1987 and 2020.
 So now I'm writing about what it's like getting older and appreciating life a little more as you go along, as well as getting smarter as you get older.
 There's so much to write about."
+Van Doren practices Buddhism.

 The title of her follow-up book was announced in December 2021 as China & Me: Wind Flapping, Feather Pulling, and Love on the Wing, a memoir about her pet parrot China.
 Van Doren describes the story as "a look behind the curtain into my everyday life.
 It's often funny, but, like so many things in life, it has its moments of sadness.
 Over the decades I've integrated a wild animal into a human household, played matchmaker to find him a mate, and cared for his offspring.
 I'm blessed to have had China as companion, confessor, and straight man all these years; and he's still with me today."
 The book was published in September 2022.